Randolph/Wabash station

-Randolph/Wabash was an elevated 'L' station in the Loop.
-Located at Randolph Street and Wabash Avenue, it served trains running on the CTA's Brown and Green Lines on the outer loop track, and the Green, Orange, Pink, and Purple Lines on the inner loop track.
+Randolph/Wabash was an elevated 'L' station in the Loop in Chicago.
+Located at Randolph Street and Wabash Avenue, it served trains running on the Chicago Transit Authority's Brown and Green Lines on the outer loop track, and the Green, Orange, Pink, and Purple Lines on the inner loop track.
 Randolph/Wabash was the closest 'L' station to Metra's Millennium Station until its closure on September 3, 2017.
 The station was later demolished.

 History

 Randolph/Wabash opened on November 8, 1896, to be used by trains on the Lake Street Elevated Railroad (now the western section of the Green Line).
 The original inner loop station house was replaced in 1957, and the outer loop station house was removed in the 1960s.
 On September 3, 2017, Randolph/Wabash closed, three days after its replacement, Washington/Wabash station, opened.

 In popular culture

 Randolph/Wabash was used for exterior shots in the 1995 film While You Were Sleeping.
 The station also appeared in the 1987 film Adventures in Babysitting.
 In addition, a 2015 Apple advertising campaign, "Shot on iPhone 6", features the short journey between Randolph/Wabash and State/Lake shot in time lapse.